ytlin322790/frg_aah/frg_code_revised.py/README.md

 The total system sites is given by N,
 the number of the sublattices is Z,
-the hopping parameter is set t=1 by default,
+the hopping parameter is t=1 by default,
 the modulation of the hopping and the onsite potential is DT and V,
 the phase of the hopping and the onsite potential is PHI_T and PHI_V, PHI_T=PHI_V=0.0 by default,
 rhe chemical potential is given by MU, and